-- (1) Data Points Below 10 Percent of the Upper Span Value If a data point falls below 10 percent of the upper span value, the owner or operator of the CEMS shall record and report that data point according to the following: - (A) For a CEMS analyzer with certified single span range, the owner or operator of the CEMS shall report any data point that falls below 10 percent of the upper span value, at the 10 percent value of the upper span value. - (B) For a CEMS analyzer with certified multiple span ranges, the owner or operator of the CEMS shall report a data point at: - (i) Ten (10) percent of the upper span value of the higher span range if the data point: - (I) Falls between the upper span values of two span ranges; and - (II) Is below 10 percent of the upper span value of the higher span range but above 95 percent of the upper span value of the lower span range. - (ii) Ten (10) percent of the upper span value of the: - (I) Lower span range if it is below 10 percent of the upper span value of the lower span range for a dual range analyzer; or
+- (1) Data Points Below 10 Percent of the Upper Span Value If a data point falls below 10 percent of the upper span value, the owner or operator of the CEMS shall record and report that data point according to the following: - (A) For a CEMS analyzer with certified single span range, the owner or operator of the CEMS shall report any data point that falls below 10 percent of the upper span value, at the 10 percent value of the upper span value. - (B) For a CEMS analyzer with certified multiple span ranges, the owner or operator of the CEMS shall report a data point at: - (i) Ten (10) percent of the upper span value of the higher span range if the data point is below 10 percent of the upper span value of the higher span range but above 95 percent of the upper span value of the lower span range. - (ii) Ten (10) percent of the upper span value of the: - (I) Lower span range if the data point is below 10 percent of the upper span value of the lower span range for a dual range analyzer; or - (II) Lowest span range if the data point is below 10 percent of the upper span value of the lowest span range for an analyzer with more than two span ranges. - (iii) The monitored value if the data point is within 10 to 95 percent of the upper span value of any span range. - (C) In lieu of subparagraphs (i)(1)(A) and (i)(1)(B), in the event that any data point falls below 10 percent of the upper span value of the span range that is the lowest vendor guaranteed span range for that CEMS analyzer, the owner or operator of the CEMS shall report the data point at:

-- (II) Lowest span range if it is below 10 percent of the upper span value of the lowest span range for an analyzer with more than two span ranges. - (C) In lieu of subparagraphs (i)(1)(A) and (i)(1)(B), in the event that any data point falls below 10 percent of the upper span value of the span range that is the lowest vendor guaranteed span range for that CEMS analyzer, the owner or operator of the CEMS shall report the data point at: - (i) Ten (10) percent of the upper span value; or - (ii) The actual measured value, provided that the CEMS meets the Supplemental and Alternative Performance Requirements that are specified in Attachment A of this rule. - (D) Data points recorded and reported pursuant to clause (i)(1)(A) and subparagraphs (i)(1)(B) and (i)(1)(C)(i), shall be flagged as below 10 percent of the upper span value for CEMS status code. - (2) Data Points Above 95 Percent of the Upper Span Value
+- (i) Ten (10) percent of the upper span value; or - (ii) The actual measured value, provided that the CEMS meets the Supplemental and Alternative Performance Requirements that are specified in Attachment A of this rule. - (D) Data points recorded and reported pursuant to clause (i)(1)(A) and subparagraphs (i)(1)(B) and (i)(1)(C)(i), shall be flagged as below 10 percent of the upper span value for CEMS status code. - (2) Data Points Above 95 Percent of the Upper Span Value